Frankfurt Millennium

 Frankfurt Millennium (Das Frankfurter Kreuz) is a 1998 drama film directed by Romuald Karmakar and starring Michael Degen, Manfred Zapatka and Jochen Nickel.
 Conceived as part of the 2000, Seen By... project, the film is a German and French co-production.

 Plot

 On New Year's Eve in 1999, a group of regulars meet at the Frankfurt Junction, a bar in Frankfurt.
-There, they engage in a conversation about why they are unhappy with their lives.
+They engage in a conversation about why they are unhappy with their lives.